SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - From the terminal:
   - `conda --help`
   - For a specific command: `conda create --help`
-  - Info on the Hydra conda module: `conda help tools/conda`
+  - Info on the Hydra conda module: `conda help tools/conda/23.1.0`

 ## Configuring conda

+[this section needs more thought]

 Do we want to give instructions on specifying channels or is it better to specify with each command?
 Also, what about `conda config --set channel_priority strict`